SudhanshuCKY/python/README.md

 3. Write a paragraph using single print function.
 4. Print the mathematical table of 9.
 5. Use all operators to perform different operations.
+6. Write code to take input from user and print it on screen.
+7. Program a calculator that takes input from user and do basic calculations using different operators.